min69u/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!